Certified Provider FAQ

 Part of our mission, as a nonprofit, is to make sure that developers can run their apps across any Cloud Foundry instance.
 In order for that to happen, we have to be able to offer a guarantee that they are the same.
 We do that through certification.
 The certification process itself costs money and as a nonprofit, we must neither gain nor lose money through this process.

-If you want to provide certified Cloud Foundry services for a nonprofit cause, please contact us at email@example.com.
+If you want to provide certified Cloud Foundry services for a nonprofit cause or as a government entity, please contact us at email@example.com.

 As an application developer, how can I tell if a service is certified?
 What if it’s certification is revoked, will I be notified?